XueningLii/3D-Pottery-Classification-and-Completion/README.md

 The aim of this project is to explore the feasibility of applying 3D graphic classification and complementation algorithms based on deep learning to the automatic classification and restoration of pottery—a specific type of cultural artifact.
 The goal is to achieve more optimal results and valuable evaluation metrics, while also accumulating comprehensive engineering implementation experience in using deep learning for cultural artifact restoration.
 This experience will serve as an important reference for the application of artificial intelligence in the field of cultural heritage preservation.

-## Key Contributions of This Project:
+## Key Contributions of This Project

 1. **Comprehensive Research:** Conducted an extensive survey to understand and compile existing works related to the application of AI in artifact classification and restoration, providing a solid theoretical foundation for the project's implementation.